marcmo/cxxproject/README.md

 ## Change History:

+v_0.5.56 => v_0.5.58

+    * GCC3 include not found error now recognized correctly
+    * Preprocessor option added

+v_0.5.55 => v_0.5.56

+    * bugfix: diab error parser regex

+v_0.5.54 => v_0.5.55

+    * Accidentially suppressed compiler output in last version

+v_0.5.53 => v_0.5.54

+    * Show linking message during linking

+v_0.5.52 => v_0.5.53

+    * Abort build if circular deps are detected

+v_0.5.51 => v_0.5.52

+    * updated to ruby 1.9.3
+    * includes in cxx-dsl also works with one string, some whitespace cleanup
+    * prepared for next version
+    * More intelligent gcc linker error parser
+    * Fixed possible hang on Linux when sockets are used
+    * Fixed possible hang on Linux when sockets are used, second try
+    * Possibility to add empty lines for toolchain commands

+v_0.5.50 => v_0.5.51

+    * Improved Diab compiler error parser (not all error messages have etoa:<num> included)
+    * Removed warning for ruby 1.8.6
+    * Giving access to prereqs of a task
+    * Fixed TI linker error parser
+    * Treat step as error if parser finds an error even if step has return with 0
+    * 0.5.51

+v_0.5.49 => v_0.5.50

+    * Fixed valgrind require/stderr bugs

+v_0.5.47 => v_0.5.49

+    * fixes #96: add support for valgrind
+    * moved valgrind support from ext to utils, because its not a monkey patch
+    * Improved diab linker error parser
+    * 0.5.49

+v_0.5.46 => v_0.5.47

+    * more examples for usage of custom blocks

+      bumped version
+      updated README

 v_0.5.45 => v_0.5.46

     * fixed linux socket problem, fixed encoding of ide messages
     * version 0.5.46
+    * corrected load error in rakefile
+    * better comments

 v_0.5.44 => v_0.5.45